 So keep your teeth clean and visit the dentist regularly!

 If you really put away the food at mealtimes, consider cutting way back.
-A research article in Nature Neuroscience explains that when your stomach is empty, a hormone called ghrelin is released in the memory centers of the brain.
+Research published in Nature Neuroscience explains that when your stomach is empty, a hormone called ghrelin is released in the memory centers of the brain.

 Ghrelin causes new connections to form between brain cells.
 The study claims that when laboratory animals were injected with ghrelin directly, their memory and learning improved significantly.